 St Bridget's Church of England Primary School is a Voluntary Controlled primary school situated in West Kirby.
 It has 434 pupils on roll, the majority (387) of whom are of white ethnic origin and the others being Black African, Black Caribbean, Chinese, Indian and Black and White Caribbean.
 St Bridget's CE Primary has received the Healthy Schools Award and Gold Award for sports.
-We are a welcoming school where everyone is considered as an equal.
-Our Mission Statement 'Love thy neighbour as yourself', teaches the children that everyone is our neighbour and we must treat them as we would like to be.
-This also links into our school values of;Faith, Hope, Love, Responsibility, Perseverance, Truthfulness, Creativity, Compassion, Respect, Teamwork and Friendship ensuring that we do not;
+We are a welcoming school where everyone is considered as an equal and are a designated School of Sanctuary.
+Our Mission Statement 'Love your neighbour as yourself', teaches the children that everyone is our neighbour and we must treat them as we would like to be.
+This also links into our school values of: Faith, Hope, Love, Responsibility, Perseverance, Truthfulness, Creativity, Compassion, Respect, Teamwork and Friendship ensuring that we do not:

 'discriminate because of the sex, race, disability, religion or belief, sexual orientation or gender reassignment of another person with whom the pupil is associated.
 So, for example, a school must not discriminate by refusing to admit a pupil because his parents are gay men or lesbians.
 It would be race discrimination to treat a white pupil less favourably because she has a black boyfriend'.
-Equality act 2010 and schools departmental advice.
+Equality Act 2010 and school's departmental advice.